INRIA/scikit-learn-mooc/jupyter-book/trees/trees_module_intro.md

 <!-- Give in plain English what the module is about -->

-This module will give an example of a typical predictive modeling pipeline developed using tabular data.
-We will present this pipeline in a progressive way.
-First, we will make an analysis of the dataset used.
-Then, we will train our first pipeline with a subset of the dataset.
-Subsequently, we will make our pipeline more complex to use all available type of data (i.e. numerical and categorical data).
-Finally, we will show how to tune the pipeline parameters.
+This module will present in details decision tree models.
+This model will be explained in both classification and regression problems.
+Besides, we will show which hyperparameters of the decision tree have an importance on their performance, allowing to find the best trade-off between under- and over-fit.

 ## Before getting started